psolite/dao-voting/README.md

 You can now Use the program.

+# To Test
+In the /tests/dao-voting.ts
+The Test is Divided into 4 Parts

+1/ Creates a new proposal -  is the first test where user creates Proposal by providing Title, description and point (Reward)

+2/ Fetches all proposals -  to get all proposals created

+3/ Votes on a proposal - to vote on a proposal,for test proposals I call one of the proposal with proposals[0] to get one, you can use another number depending on how many proposal you created and to vote you pass this depending on your option: For = { for: {} } , Against = { against: {} } , Abstain = { abstain: {} }

+4/ User Total Reward - get user total point

 for any correction(i am open the learn) or help you can reach out to me on X(twitter) @0xpsoliteSol